Phyronnaz/VoxelDoc/docs/materials/material_collections.rst

 ^^^^^^^^^^^^^^^^^^

 * Convert your master materials to material functions as described above
-* Fine tune them without using the material collection
+* Fine tune them without using the material collection, eg by using the RGB material config
 * Once you're happy with their look, generate the generated materials

 You should try to minimize the number of generations as much as possible due to their high shader compile time.